constantAmateur/constantAmateur.github.io/_posts/2020-12-24-linearRegression.md

 # Conclusion

 Having gone through all that, I'm not sure I'm really all that much closer to having a reliable intuition for how to interpret linear regression coefficients.
-There are some simple cases, where it's clear what the interpretation is.
+There are some simple cases, where it's clear what the intuition is.
 If all covariates (the $x_i$s) are uncorrelated, the regression coefficient $\beta_i$ is closely related to the corelation between $y$ and $x_i$.

 But in general, it is essential that we understand how covariates relate to one another (the covariance matrix) and their partial correlation (the inverse covariance matrix).
 It is easy to construct cases where the linear regression coefficient for $x_i$ is driven not by the correlation between $y$ and $x_i$, but by the relationship between $y$ and $x_j$ together with a correlation between $x_i$ and $x_j$.